chen42/slides/antiviral.md

 	* Prevent acute infection of susceptible cells
 	* Little effect on cells already infected by HIV
 	* <span id="drug"> Zidovudine </span>
-		* <span id="yb">Only NRTI shown to reduce perinatal HIV transmission</a>
+		* <span id="yb">passes placenta rapidly, reduce the rate of maternal-fetal HIV-1 transmission from <a href="https://www.nejm.org/doi/full/10.1056/nejm199411033311801">25% to 8%</a>  </a>
-		* used in neonates to <a href="https://clinicalinfo.hiv.gov/en/guidelines/pediatric-arv/zidovudine">prevent perinatal transmission of HIV </a>.
+		* also used in neonates to <a href="https://clinicalinfo.hiv.gov/en/guidelines/pediatric-arv/zidovudine">prevent perinatal transmission of HIV </a>.
 * Resistance
 	* Drugs select for different mutations of the reverse transcriptase gene at the level of specific codons